-We accept rolling applications for both general internships and legal internships.
+We accept rolling applications for all internships.
 Guidelines, however, are as follows:

 Summer internship (late May/early June through August): March 15